 Enrolling in the Special Needs Emergency Registry lets police, fire, and other first responders in your community better prepare for and respond to your needs during a hurricane, storm, or other emergency.

 Many people may need extra help during a time of emergency, including people who:

 The information submitted to the Rhode Island Special Needs Emergency Registry is shared with local and state first responders and emergency management officials.
-These officials utilize the information to plan for, mitigate, respond to and recover from emergencies.
-Additionally, HEALTH and RIEMA have worked with E-911 to notify first responders when they are responding to a household that may have someone enrolled in the Registry.
-This notification allows first responders additional time to consider how to best respond to that incident.
-Please note that strict confidentiality is maintained at all times and only those that have a reason to access the information are authorized to do so.
+Your information is held confidentially and only accessed to assist in your safety and well-being.
+The Department of Health and Rhode Island Emergency Management Agency have worked with E-911 to notify first responders when they are responding to a household that may have someone enrolled in the Registry.
+While enrolling in the special needs registry does not guarantee assistance, this notification allows first responders additional time to consider how to best respond to that incident.
+Please note that strict confidentiality is maintained at all times and only those who have a reason to access the information are authorized to do so.

 If you cannot complete the enrollment form yourself, a family member, caregiver, or authorized representative can complete the enrollment form on your behalf.
 (A paper form (Spanish | Portuguese) is also available.)